-In addition to the anticipated joint benefits described above, the Discreet Board (i) believes that the following are additional reasons why the Transactions will be beneficial to Discreet and the Discreet Shareholders and/or (ii) considered such factors in reaching its decision to approve the transaction documents and to recommend the Transactions to the Discreet Shareholders:
+In addition to the anticipated joint benefits described above, the Discreet Board (i) believes that the following are additional reasons why the Transactions will be beneficial to Discreet and the Discreet Shareholders and (ii) considered such factors in reaching its decision to approve the transaction documents and to recommend the Transactions to the Discreet Shareholders:

 - .
 The Transactions are expected to result in an ability to expand the research and development resources of Discreet by combining, where appropriate, its research and development programs and personnel with those of Autodesk to improve and increase product development and introduction. - .
 The combination will afford Discreet access to a respected and experienced executive leadership team and better enable current Discreet management to focus on the design, development, marketing and sale of content creation and manipulation tools. - .
 Autodesk's extensive distribution network and expertise is expected to aid efforts already underway at Discreet to develop a worldwide distribution channel for its new media software products. - .
-The resources of the Combined Company are expected to enable it to respond more effectively to technological change and increased competition. - The Combined Company is expected to have an improved competitive position when compared to that of either company standing alone in the content creation and manipulation tools market, which Discreet believes will be characterized by increased competition, industry consolidation, rapid technological change and increasingly larger competitors with substantially greater resources. - .
+The resources of the Combined Company are expected to enable it to respond more effectively to technological change and increased competition. - .
+The Combined Company is expected to have an improved competitive position when compared to that of either company standing alone in the content creation and manipulation tools market, which Discreet believes will be characterized by increased competition, industry consolidation, rapid technological change and increasingly larger competitors with substantially greater resources. - .
 Autodesk products now exclusively address Windows/NT operating environments.
 Access to Autodesk's research and development expertise in Windows/NT operating environment is expected to benefit Discreet's research and development efforts as Discreet continues to broaden its product and customer base by expanding its product portfolio to Windows/NT environments. - .
 The Transactions are expected to increase the ability of the Combined Company to support the extension of new product development efforts, in particular as a result of the integration of Autodesk's Kinetix unit into ongoing operations of Discreet.
 The expanded 3-D featuring of current and future Discreet products is expected to provide greater benefits to customers and may enable the Combined Company to respond more effectively to increased competition in an industry increasingly characterized by consolidation. - .
 The Kinetix installed base of customers may provide an additional market opportunity for certain of Discreet's products. - .
-Based on (i) the average closing prices of Autodesk Common Stock and Discreet Common Shares for the ten trading days prior to and including August 20, 1998, the date the companies announced the execution of the Original Agreement, and (ii) the Exchange Ratio, the premium paid by Autodesk for the Discreet Common Shares acquired by Autodesk in connection with the Transactions equals approximately \$5.19 per share, or 41.7% over such average closing price; however, because the Exchange Ratio is fixed, the implied value of the exchange to Discreet Shareholders will change as the market price of the Autodesk Common Stock fluctuates. - .
+Based on (i) the average closing prices of Autodesk Common Stock and Discreet Common Shares for the ten trading days prior to and including August 20, 1998, the date the companies announced the execution of the Original Agreement, and (ii) the Exchange Ratio, the premium paid by Autodesk for the Discreet Common Shares acquired by Autodesk in connection with the Transactions equals approximately \$5.19 per share, or 41.7% over such average closing price. - .
 Discreet Shareholders are expected to have the opportunity to participate in the potential growth of the Combined Company after the Transactions and the increased investment liquidity that the Transactions will provide through the larger market capitalization of the Combined Company.